-3.12 Of the requirement for at least 10,500 dwellings in the Core Strategy period 2006 - 2026, 6,948 additional units were completed in the first 14 years to March 2020.
-Delivery has therefore fallen below the cumulative requirement with a shortfall of 402 net units.
+3.12 Of the requirement for at least 10,500 dwellings in the Core Strategy period 2006 - 2026, 8,288 additional units were completed in the first 16 years to March 2022.
+Delivery has therefore fallen below the cumulative requirement with a shortfall of 310 net units.
 The majority of allocated sites are anticipated to deliver housing in the second half of the plan period.
-Table 3.6 shows the housing land position at March 2020 and identifies the contribution that the strategic sites in the Core Strategy and the allocated sites in the Housing Site Allocations DPD make to housing supply.
-Sandleford Park was originally assumed to deliver 1,000 units in the plan period, as required in Policy CS2 but, with the refusal of planning permissions in November/December 2017 and determination of new applications pending determination in 2020, the timing of delivery is more uncertain and likely to be largely in the period post 2026.
+Table 3.6 shows the housing land position at March 2022 and identifies the contribution that the strategic sites in the Core Strategy and the allocated sites in the Housing Site Allocations DPD make to housing supply.
+Sandleford Park East has an outline planning permission following the appeal decision in May 2022 and firm progress has been made towards submission of reserved matters including site assessment works and drafting of a planning performance agreement, there is clear evidence that housing completions will begin on site within 5 years, although the timing of delivery is likely to be largely in the period post 2026.
 Some of the HSA DPD allocations may also deliver dwellings after 2026.